‘Platform Democracy’—a very different way to govern powerful tech

 To me, this is incredibly exciting.
 Yes, I do have significant reservations about the specific approaches (which I look forward to sharing).
 I have been embedded in the process of setting this up and there is a lot to say—the devil of democracy is in the details.
 I am cautiously hopeful that this is just a first stab at the (extraordinary) operational challenges of meaningful and inclusive global platform governance.

 I'll leave most of that for future pieces, both here and in other channels.
 For now, I think it's worth just appreciating how revolutionary this is.
 Nothing quite like it has ever been done before to help set policy for a company.
 It's not leadership, shareholders, employees, or elites who are being asked for their input.
 It's everyday people, matching the makeup of 32 countries, across every region of the world, supported with context, and compensated for their time.

 I'm looking forward to seeing what they decide.

-Future issues will also cover other topics I’ve worked on over the past decade including ranking algorithms that bridge divides, complementary approaches to platform democracy (e.g. digital tools like Polis and Remesh), and ensuring that generative AI has a positive impact on society.
+Future issues will also cover other topics I’ve worked on over the past decade including algorithms that bridge divides, complementary approaches to platform democracy (e.g. digital tools like Polis and Remesh), and especially ensuring that generative AI has a positive impact on society.

 Stay in touch by following me on any of those platforms, reaching out at email@example.com, and of course, subscribing.